-■ Asheboro Campus
+Asheboro Campus

-Randolph Community College's 40-acre main campus in Asheboro is located at 629 Industrial Park Avenue.
+Randolph Community College's 44-acre main campus in Asheboro is located at 629 Industrial Park Avenue.
 The original building, constructed in 1962 with additions in 1968, 1972, and 1995, is known as the Administration/Education Center.
-In addition to a centralized administrative service, this building contains many classrooms, labs, and shops, as well as a 30,000-square-foot photography studio, the business office, and the JobLink Career Center.
+In addition to a centralized administrative service, this building contains many classrooms, labs, and shops, as well as a 30,000-square-foot photography studio, and the business office.